-Academic best interest
+Academic best interests

-Our definition for academic best interest.
+Our definition for academic best interests

 Academic best interests means that you would be likely to fail, for academic reasons, if you studied full-time but would be likely to pass more than half of the course if you studied part-time.

 You are studying at tertiary level for the first time and your education provider is not confident that you would be able to undertake a full-time workload.
 They may believe you would be likely to pass if you are given the opportunity to start out on a part-time basis.

 Academic best interests does not include situations where you're studying part-time to pursue other interests, eg you're an elite athlete and you can't study full-time because of your training demands.